emailAddress validator

 attribute.

-The following snippet shows how to use the emailAddress validator with ES6 module:
+The following snippet shows how to use the emailAddress validator with the npm package:

 const res1 = emailAddress().validate({